8 reasons to explore kinesiology for holistic health

 8. Clearing fears, phobias and limiting beliefs

-As outlined at the beginning, kinesiology includes EFT (Emotional Freedom Technique, aka Tapping) as just one of many tools.
-In fact, it has long been a part of a kinesiologist’s toolkit, yet has since been taken out and used as a (very powerful) standalone technique.
+As outlined at the beginning, kinesiology includes EFT (Emotional Freedom Technique, aka Tapping) as one of its many tools.
+In fact, EFT has long been a part of a kinesiologist’s toolkit, although it has since been taken out and used as a (very powerful) standalone technique.
 The places being tapped are all acupuncture points and there is much scientific research to back up EFTs efficacy.
 It can be used to clear phobias and fears, such as flying or exam stress, or reduce cravings for alcohol, smoking or foods you may want to stop eating.
-It can also be useful for identifying and clearing deeply held subconscious beliefs that may be holding you back or preventing you from pursuing dreams.
+When used as part of a kinesiology treatment, we would also support your body with relevant nutrients to reduce cravings.

 Disclaimer: This post is not intended to be a substitute for medical advice provided by your doctor.